mstade/address/v1/README.md

 For more information and tutorials about how to define and expose resources in the Agile Markets platform please see the [Hello World tutorial](https://stash.dts.fm.rbsgrp.net/projects/ZAP/repos/hello-world-new/browse).

-## API versions

-This document is for v2.x of the api.
-For v1.x documentation please see [here](v1/README.md)

-v2.x is fully backwards compatible with v1.x

 ## Usage

 Include the address library as a dependency to your AMD module using the namespaced module name 'am-address/address'.